maharjansanisha/DAV/Unit-01-Introduction-to-Visualization.md

 i. **Categorical Data:** Color is used to differentiate groups in dataset.
 For example, color can be used to represent different product categories, population categories in bar graph, comparison of two or more data in scatter plot, distinguish countries on a map.

 ii. **Sequential Data:** Color can be used to represent ordered data such as values that increase or decrease progressively.
-For example, different color used in heatmaps to show similarities and dissimilarities between variables, color in line chart to distinguish two or more variable.
+For example, different color used in heatmap to show similarities and dissimilarities between variables, color in line chart to distinguish two or more variable.

 iii. **Diverging Data:** Color can be used to point the data that are above or below a central value.
 It helps to show distinct midpoint such as comparing positive and negative changes.